ParsaNikpour/MCDM/README.md

 # MCDM Techniques in Python
 This repository contains Python :snake: implementations of multi-criteria decision-making techniques.

-:triangular_flag_on_post: I have added Pairwise Comparison Matrix, Best-Worst Method and AHP to the code :grey_exclamation:
+:triangular_flag_on_post: I have added Pairwise Comparison Matrix, Best-Worst Method, and AHP to the code :grey_exclamation:

 :triangular_flag_on_post:From compensatory techniques, only Entropy, SAW, and WASPAS have been implemented :grey_exclamation: